SeiryuZ/HemeWeb/proposal/README.md

 ![alt text](../resources/images/HemeLB-workflow.png "HemeLB current workflow")

-Above image illustrate the workflow of HemeLB simulation that require multiple steps before results can be produced.
-First, a 2D image of a blood vessel is needed for a geometrical model reconstruction stept that construct a 3D model of the blood vessel.
-This 3D model will then need more information like blood viscocity, and inlet outlet placement to be used as the simulation parameter.
-These information are going to be added by the user in domain definition step.
-Next, the 3D model and the information about the simulation need to be converted into a file format that HemeLB can understand.
-After conversion, simulation can be finally run that eventually will output a simulation result that will need further pre-processing script to convert the output into a file format that can be viewed easily.
+Image above illustrate the current workflow of HemeLB.
+Currently, HemeLB need many steps to run simulation.
+First, a geometrical model reconstruction step need a 2D image of blood vessel.
+This step will construct a 3D model of the blood vessel from given image.
+Next, user will give simulation parameter in the domain definition step.
+Next, a script will convert these information into a format that HemeLB understand.
+After all this step, one can finally run HemeLB simulation.
+This simulation will output a file that needs further pre-processing.
+This pre-processing steps will then output a file that a graphical software like VTK can view.

 <!--Currently HemeLB workflow is complex-->
 Not only understanding the above workflow of the process, domain experts also